-We may from time to time offer and sell common units representing limited partner interests or preferred units representing limited partner interests in DCP Midstream, LP or debt securities of DCP Midstream Operating, LP.
-The debt securities will be fully and unconditionally guaranteed by DCP Midstream, LP, and may also be guaranteed by one or more of our subsidiaries.
-We refer collectively to the common units, the preferred units, and the debt securities as the "securities."
+We may from time to time offer and sell common units representing limited partner interests in DCP Midstream Partners, LP or debt securities of DCP Midstream Operating, LP.
+The debt securities will be fully and unconditionally guaranteed by DCP Midstream Partners, LP, and may also be guaranteed by one or more of our subsidiaries.
+We refer collectively to the common units and the debt securities as the "securities."

 This prospectus describes some of the general terms that may apply to these securities and the general manner in which they may be offered.
-Each time we offer to sell securities pursuant to this prospectus, we will provide a prospectus supplement that contains specific information about the offering and the specific terms of the securities offered and also may add, update or change information contained in this prospectus.
+Each time we offer to sell securities pursuant to this prospectus, we will provide a supplement to this prospectus that contains specific information about the offering and the specific terms of the securities offered and also may add, update or change information contained in this prospectus.
 This prospectus may not be used to offer and sell our securities unless it is accompanied by the applicable prospectus supplement.
 You should read this prospectus and the applicable prospectus supplement and the documents incorporated by reference herein and therein carefully before you invest in our securities.
-You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements
+You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements.

-Our common units are traded on the New York Stock Exchange, or the NYSE, under the symbol "DCP."
-We will provide information in the applicable prospectus supplement for the trading market, if any, for any preferred units or debt securities we may offer.
+Our common units are traded on the New York Stock Exchange, or the NYSE, under the symbol "DPM."
+We will provide information in the applicable prospectus supplement for the trading market, if any, for any debt securities we may offer.

 Investing in our securities involves risks.
 Limited partnerships are inherently different from corporations.
-You should carefully consider the risk factors described under "Risk Factors" beginning on page 1 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein, before you make an investment in our securities.
+You should carefully consider each of the factors described under "Risk Factors" beginning on page 6 of this prospectus, and contained in the applicable prospectus supplement and in the documents incorporated by reference herein and therein, before you make an investment in our securities.